Jaysh al-Ahrar: Formation and HTS

 On 20 September 2016, Ahrar al-Sham's shura council authorized its fighters to cooperate with the Turkish Armed Forces and the Turkish-backed Free Syrian Army and participate in Operation Euphrates Shield against the Islamic State of Iraq and the Levant and the Syrian Democratic Forces, while the Battle of Aleppo was still active.
 This led to a split between Ahrar al-Sham's majority pro-Turkey, nationalist and pragmatic faction on one side and its minority Salafi jihadist faction, who favoured a merger with Jabhat Fatah al-Sham, the former Syrian branch of al-Qaeda, on the other.
 Members of the pragmatic faction opposed such merger in fears of losing support from foreign backers, mainly Turkey.

 On 1 December, 16 units from the hardliner faction grouped together under the name of Jaysh al-Ahrar, led by Abu Jaber.
 Soon after its formation, Jaysh al-Ahrar destroyed Liwa Ahfad al-Sahaba in the Kafr Halab area after the latter killed one of the former's fighters.

 On 22 January 2017, amid heavy infighting between Ahrar al-Sham and JFS, Abu Jaber announced the temporary dissolution of Jaysh al-Ahrar, while continuing to push for a merger with JFS.
 This merger was achieved when JFS, member groups of Jaysh al-Ahrar and other Ahrar al-Sham defectors, Jabhat Ansar al-Din, Liwa al-Haqq, Jaysh al-Sunna, and the Nour al-Din al-Zenki Movement formed Hayat Tahrir al-Sham (HTS) on 28 January.
 Abu Jaber was named HTS's general commander.

-In September 2017, a number of Jaysh al-Ahrar members left HTS due to disagreements with HTS after a leak in which Abu Muhammad al-Julani and HTS Idlib commander Abu Hamza Binnish discussed using foreign Salafi jihadist clerics such as Abdullah al-Muhaysini as tools.
-While Abu Maria al-Qahtani encouraged Abu Muhammad al-Julani to eliminate other rebel groups and to develop a relationship with Iran.
-The split came after Muhaysini as well as another cleric officially resigned from HTS.
+In September 2017, a number of Jaysh al-Ahrar members left HTS due to disagreements with HTS after a leak in which Ahmed al-Sharaa and HTS Idlib commander Abu Hamza Binnish discussed using foreign Salafi jihadist clerics such as Abdullah al-Muhaysini as tools, while Abu Maria al-Qahtani encouraged al-Julani to eliminate other rebel groups and to develop a relationship with Iran.
+The split came after Muhaysini, as well as another cleric, officially resigned from HTS.
 However Jaysh al-Ahrar and HTS both agreed to maintain good terms and continue to cooperate.

 Abu Jaber remained with HTS.
-On 1 October, he resigned as HTS's general commander, being replaced by Abu Muhammad al-Julani, who was considered to be HTS's top commander all along.
+On 1 October, he resigned as HTS's general commander, being replaced by al-Sharaa, who was considered to be HTS's top commander all along.
 Abu Jaber was then appointed as the head of HTS's shura council.